 6. Does TMU require the CASPer test?

-No, TMU does not require applicants to complete the CASPer test.
+No, TMU does not state a requirment to complete the CASPer test.
 Instead, applicants must undergo an asynchronous assessment via Kira Talent, which evaluates their alignment with TMU’s mission and values.
+Always check up to date information, though.

 7. What financial aid options are available for TMU medical students?